-Chinoisierie – a decorative style in Western art, furniture, and architecture, characterised by the use of Chinese motifs and techniques.
+Today we are going to focus on a design style which beautifully celebrates the coming together of eastern culture meeting west – chinoiserie.
+Chinoiserie - a decorative style in Western art, furniture, and architecture, characterised by the use of Chinese motifs and techniques.

-First appearing in the 17th century, chinoserie is a European interpretation or imitation of Chinese and East Asian artistic traditions that is especially associated with decorative arts, theatre and performance.
-This period of design history is famous for its rebellion against Renaissance illusionism, moving towards more asymmetric decoration.
-Here was an opportunity for a new trend towards freedom in expression, both whimsical and hedonistic, sparking much debate and divided opinion between those who craved something new and the more traditional.
+First appearing in the 17th century, chinoiserie is a European interpretation or imitation of Chinese and East Asian artistic traditions that is especially associated with decorative arts, theatre and performance.
+This period of design history is famous for its rebellion against Renaissance illusionism, moving towards more authentic, asymmetric decorations, sparking the east meets west design fusion.

 If you are hosting a drinks reception out on the lawn, create decorative pagodas that can be used as bars or food service areas bringing a beautiful east meets west design fusion.
 Or perhaps use a pagoda design as a central feature in your drape system to bring the whole Chinoiserie design to life, as seen below.

 Take all of these elements, place them perfectly together, add a little design magic by the design team at The Events Mill, and you could have the luxury wedding or party design of your dreams.
 This is what bringing all of the above together could look like:

 If you would like to find out more about our wedding design services click here.
 If you're planning a party and need some design inspiration and would like to chat through your plans then you can get in touch by email at firstname.lastname@example.org or by calling 02037230195

 “Christopher is an inspiring Creative spirit, his ability to deliver on creative briefs, delight clients and fully produce 360 solutions to achieve all objectives is second to none.
 Christopher’s creative and strategic approach will impress and ensure the end user is wowed and fulfilled.”